Updated: Sep 11

 The Cambridge Dictionary online defines bias as, "the action of supporting or opposing a particular person or thing in an unfair way, because of allowing personal opinions to influence your judgement".

 Biases are often cognitive involving a deviation from objective reality.
 We create our own subjective reality based on our beliefs, values, upbringing and perception of a situation which can dictate our emotions and behaviour.
-The further away our subjective reality is from objectivity reality the poorer our judgement and decision making will be.
+The further away our subjective reality is from objective reality the poorer our judgement and decision making will be.

 Six biases unpacked